uPVC House Cladding Cost

 • Homes in Conservation Areas or National Parks

-• Homes in Areas of Outstanding National Beauty
+• Homes in Areas of Outstanding Natural Beauty

 • It will drastically change the appearance of the house

-If all you plan to do is replace existing cladding with something similar in appearance them this is covered by permitted development.
-If you the cladding you choose is very different from what you had before as well as other homes in the area then, you may need to seek planning permission.
+If all you plan to do is replace existing cladding with something similar in appearance then this is covered by permitted development.
+If the cladding you choose is very different from what you had before, as well as other homes in the area then, you may need to seek planning permission.

 If you have any doubts, it is a good idea to consult your local planning office before you undertake any work.
-It is best to check then be forced to undo the work at a later date.
+It is best to check rather than be forced to undo the work at a later date.

 Building Regulations for uPVC Cladding